-- 2.4.1 In conjunction with this Neighbourhood Plan the Steering Group has adopted a Wilsden Design Code.
-A technical support package was obtained from Locality and AECOM was appointed to develop this Design Code. - 2.4.2 The Wilsden Design Code, in conjunction the CBMDC Homes and Neighbourhoods Design Guide and the National Model Design Code will inform all applications for approval within the parish council area.
-The Wilsden Design Code also incorporates specific design codes for sites within the settlement area and for edge of settlement sites. - 2.4.3 In July 2021 the NPPF was modified to contain updated policies with regard to design.
+- 2.4.3 In July 2021 the NPPF was modified to contain updated policies with regard to design.
 In paragraph 127 it says Design policies should be developed with local communities so they reflect local aspirations and are grounded in an understanding and evaluation of each area's defining characteristics.
 Neighbourhood planning groups can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development.
 In paragraph 134 it says Development that is not well designed should be refused, especially where it fails to reflect local design policies. - 2.4.4 All developments within the parish council area should incorporate details of how they will address issues of Sustainability, Biodiversity Net Gain and Climate Change in their application.
 All developments must take full account of the site-specific design recommendations in the Wilsden Design Code and where they wish to deviate from the Code they should produce a detailed justification as to why this is the case.